egi-qc/qc-tests/storage/README.md

 ## How to test

-Sample test using the StoRM SRM client is available at srm subdirectory
+See srm-test.sh for a sample test suite using the StoRM SRM client.

 # lcg-utils test

-Perform various operations using the lcg-* commands that use the SRM interface.
+Perform various operations using the lcg-utils commands that use the SRM interface.

 ## How to test